Quantum supremacy: Progress in the 21st century

-In June 2022 Xanadu has reported on a boson sampling experiment summing up to those of Google and USTC, their setup used loops of optical fiber and multiplexing to replace the network of beam splitters by a single one which made it also more easily reconfigurable.
-They detected a mean of 125 up to 219 photon from 216 squeezed modes (squeezed light follows a photon number distribution so they can contain more than one photon per mode) and claim to have obtained a speedup 50 million times bigger than previous experiments.
+In June 2022, Xanadu reported a boson sampling experiment summing to those of Google and USTC.
+Their setup used loops of optical fiber and multiplexing to replace the network of beam splitters by a single one which made it also more easily reconfigurable.
+They detected a mean of 125 up to 219 photons from 216 squeezed modes (squeezed light follows a photon number distribution so they can contain more than one photon per mode) and claim to have obtained a speedup 50 million times more than previous experiments.